-A leave of absence letter is a formal letter that you write to your supervisor to request a leave of absence from work.
-The formal letter is needed for your personnel file.
-It gives a written record of the notice you’ve given your company prior to needing the leave of absence.
+A leave of absence letter is a formal letter you write to your supervisor to request a leave of absence from work.
+A formal letter is needed for your personnel file.
+It gives a written record of the notice you’ve given your company before needing the leave of absence.

 Your letter documents the reason for your request.
-While you can explain your situation in person, a written letter provides the exact explanation of your need for time off.
+While you can explain your situation in person, a written letter explains your need for time off.
 This makes the request easier for your manager or HR person to understand.

-It’s a good policy to write a formal leave of absence letter in any case where you’re requesting time off from work that’s not covered by the sick days and personal days already granted by the company.
-Prior to requesting a leave of absence, you should confirm whether that time off should be honored according to the employee handbook or state and federal laws.
+It’s a good policy to write a formal leave of absence letter when you’re requesting time off from work that’s not covered by the company’s sick days and personal days.
+Before requesting a leave of absence, you should confirm whether that time off should be honored according to the employee handbook or state and federal laws.

 The laws dictating reasonable requests for leaves of absence (such as the ADA and FMLA) have specific stipulations.
 For instance, the company must have 50 employees or more to be required to adhere to FMLA.
 Your situation must also meet the criteria and you may need to provide documentation from a physician or other party.

-In a case where you’re chosen for jury duty, the company must give you the time off without compromising your employment.
-Many companies have their own protocol in dealing with lengthy absences.
-They may offer to use your existing vacation days and personal days to allow the maximum amount of paid time off for your situation.
+If you’re chosen for jury duty, the company must give you the time off without compromising your employment.
+Many companies have their own protocol for dealing with lengthy absences.
+They may offer to use your existing vacation and personal days to allow the maximum paid time off for your situation.

-If your situation is not covered under either the law or your company policies, it’s still worth your time to request the leave of absence formally.
+If your situation is not covered under the law or company policies, it’s still worth your time to request a leave of absence formally.
 While your company may not be legally bound to grant an extended leave of absence, it may still be to their benefit.
 A good employee with experience and a track record is a valuable asset.

-Without this letter, there’s no record that you requested the leave of absence.
+Without this letter, there’s no record that you requested a leave of absence.

 For example, you have a verbal conversation with a manager.
-The manager grants your leave of absence, but doesn’t record it anywhere in your employment file or notify other executives.
-Once your absence extends past the paid time and vacation days you have accrued, you may be automatically terminated by the company.
+The manager grants your leave of absence but doesn’t record it anywhere in your employment file or notify other executives.
+Once your absence extends past the paid time and vacation days you accrued, the company may automatically terminate you.

-In some companies, there are rules that fall under “no call/no show”.
+Some companies have rules that fall under “no call/no show.”
 This means that an employee who is absent without notice will be penalized.
-It’s possible that you would lose your vacation and sick days, as well as the position, if you didn’t follow the protocol of formally writing this letter.
+It’s possible that you would lose your vacation, sick days, and position if you didn’t follow the protocol of formally writing this letter.

-There are many reasons you might wish to take a leave of absence from work.
-Some of these are covered under law.
+You might wish to take a leave of absence from work for many reasons.
+Some of these are covered under the law.
 Some of them may be covered under your company’s own policies.

 These are a few of the most common reasons why people request a formal leave of absence:

 - Birth of a Child.
-Maternity and Paternity leave are often covered under the company policy and FMLA.
+Maternity and Paternity leave is often covered under the company policy and FMLA.
 Your company may allow for a set number of paid weeks off.

 - Death in the Family.
 Many companies allow for extended days off when there’s a death in the family.

 - Military Duty/Family Member.
-Military leave of absences are often covered.
+Military leave of absence is often covered.
 This might include employees who are members of the armed forces.
 It might also include family members of the military.

 - Health Reasons.
-Health reasons might include a surgery, ongoing medical issues, trauma caused by an accident, or mental health issues such as depression.
+Health reasons might include surgery, ongoing medical issues, trauma caused by accident, or mental health issues such as depression.

 - Education.
-In some scenarios, employees will request it to pursue advanced training.
+In some scenarios, employees will request to pursue advanced training.

 - Care for Ailing Family Members.
 Many employees take time off to care for family members suffering from an injury or illness.

 Your letter should be concise and clear.
-There are a few pieces of information which are important to include:
+There are a few pieces of information that are important to include:

 - The Date.
 The date should be included at the top of the letter.

 - Your Information.
-This includes your name, title or position, your home address, email and phone numbers.
+This includes your name, title or position, home address, email, and phone number.

 - Your Manager’s Information.
-This shows a record of who the request was made to.
-It’s also the standard way you’d address any letter to an individual.
+This shows a record of who the request was made.
+It’s also the standard way to address any letter to an individual.

 - The Reason for the Request.
-This would be a brief explanation about the reason you need time off.
+This would be a brief explanation of the reason you need time off.

 - The Dates of Your Proposed Absence.
 Your letter should include exact dates.

-You may have a discussion with your supervisor about the request prior to writing the leave of absence letter.
+You may discuss the matter with your supervisor about the request before writing the leave of absence letter.
 In that case, you should reference the date of the discussion in the body of the letter.